 Market volumes plus prices go to the extremes, first thing in the morning.

 For experienced traders, the first quarter of an hour post the opening bell is the best time to trade.
 It is the period when the most profitable trades of a day on initial trends, are up for grabs.
 The time to day trade is during the first hour of trading.
 This is because the biggest trades take place in the least period of time.
-For those looking to understand when to buy stocks, extending the trading by another single hour can be effective if you need more time.
 However, professional day-traders stop at that time, when volume, as well as volatility, hit a low.
 Once this takes place, trades are executed over a longer period of time with smaller moves and lower volume.
 Learning when to trade also depends on the assets and exchange timings.
+Another factor needs to be taken into account is the spread between bid and ask that is high in the first minute after the market opens.

 For the last hour of trading, day traders often try to close-out positions or join in a late intra-day rally hoping the momentum carries forward to the next day.
 The best time to buy shares within a week by unanimous consensus is Monday.
 For this reason, it is sometimes known as the Monday Effect.
 Over decades, the stock markets have displayed a tendency to plummet on Mondays.
 Research attributes this to a large number of negative news reports that release over the weekend.
 Some feel the start of the trading week could also be the most sluggish period.

-While Monday is the right day, if you want to be clear about when to buy stocks, Friday is the ideal day to sell these before prices fall.
-Friday is also the best day of the week to take short positions as stocks are higher on this day.
-Monday is the perfect day of the week to cover the short.
+While Monday is the right day, if you want to be clear about when to buy stocks, Friday is the ideal day to sell these before the weekend break.
 So while the start of the trading week is the ideal for purchasing shares, selling them results in profits only at the close.
 Of course, understanding when to buy stocks and sell them in the week or the year are a different matter altogether.

 Most traders are aware that market timing centres around understanding short-term pricing patterns.
 Trying to zero in on market highs and lows depends on timing.
 Seasonality centres around anticipating how markets will behave at a specific time during the year, and choosing positions before change inevitably results.
 If traders know December or January are stronger trading months, they can buy shares in November and lock in the position for the ensuing months.